woodm1979/pottymouth/README.md

 I recently had a friend "jokingly" ask for a web-scraper to help prevent her from including words like `Poop` in open-source repos.
+I think a git pre-commit hook would be easier to write.
 This is my attempt to help.

 ## Setup